Skip to main content

 The arrangement of ground, signal, and power layers is essential to produce an accurately functioning circuit.
 Therefore, consider the following points for efficient propagation of the signals.

-• A single unbroken ground plane should be present in the build-up.
-Make sure you connect all the ground points to this plane through vias.
+• Make sure you connect all the ground points to this plane through vias.

 • It’s ideal to have separate via for every ground and voltage pin.
 However, if this is impossible, check if you have individually connected them to the hole, as shown in the image below.